Extension of $p$-compact operators in Banach spaces: Introduction

 \subsection{Preliminaries}

 We introduce the following notations, which are required to define the central theme of this article.
-Here $X$ denotes a complex Banach space and $(x_n)$ represents a sequence in $X$.
-By $B_X$ and $S_X$ we represent the closed unit ball and the unit sphere of $X$, respectively.
-By $B(X,Y)$ and $K(X,Y)$ we represent the space of all bounded and compact linear operators from $X$ to $Y$, respectively. $F(X,Y)$ represents the set of all finite rank linear operators from $X$ to $Y$.
+Here $X$ denotes a complex Banach space and $(x_n)$ represents a sequence in $X$. $B_X$ and $S_X$ represent the closed unit ball and the unit sphere of $X$, respectively. $B(X,Y)$ and $K(X,Y)$ represent the space of all bounded and compact linear operators from $X$ to $Y$, respectively. $F(X,Y)$ represents the set of all finite-rank linear operators from $X$ to $Y$.

 \begin{notn} \bla \item Define $\ell_p^s(X)=\{(x_n)\in \oplus_{n=1}^\iy X:\sum_n\|x_n\|^p<\iy\}$, for $1\leq p<\iy$. \item Define $\ell_p^w(X)=\{(x_n)\in\oplus_{n=1}^\iy X: \sum_n|x^*(x_n)|^p<\iy, x^*\in X^* \}$, for $1\leq p<\iy$. \el \end{notn}